Genevieve Gregson: Commonwealth Games 2014

 LaCaze had a disappointing 2013 after breaking her ankle at the Birmingham Diamond League event in the buildup to the Moscow World Championships, for which she had qualified.
 This injury made LaCaze call time on life in Florida where she had carried on living and training since graduating college in 2012 after the Olympics.
 LaCaze returned home and based herself in Melbourne training with Melbourne Track Club giving her the opportunity to train with Australia's best distance athletes and coach Nic Bideau.
 Since moving to Melbourne LaCaze has begun a relationship with fellow distance runner Ryan Gregson, whom she first met in 2007 under rather amusing circumstances.

 LaCaze recovered well and set a qualifying time for the Glasgow 2014 Commonwealth games.
 At the games LaCaze raced well in a lead group of five, but succumbed to the last lap pace and finished 5th in a personal best time of 9:37:04.

-Commonwealth Games Stage Invasion

-During the closing ceremony of the Glasgow 2014 Commonwealth Games LaCaze got on stage during Kylie Minogue's performance of 'The Loco-Motion'.
-The athlete claimed this was to celebrate her 25th birthday with the pop star whom she describes as a "legend".
+During the closing ceremony of the Glasgow 2014 Commonwealth Games, LaCaze famously and to much humour got on stage during Kylie Minogue's performance of 'The Loco-Motion'.

-She failed to reach the final of the 2015 World Championships.

 2016 Rio Olympics

-LaCaze set an Olympic Qualifying time of 9:45, in June 2015 at the New York Diamond League well before deadline set by Athletics Australia.
-Australian Olympic Committee selected lili to make her third team. marjan was paired with Australia female runner in the 3000 metre steeplechase event who set an Olympic Qualifying time: Madeline Heiner Hills and Victoria Mitchell.

-LaCaze placed ninth in the final in a personal best time of 9:21.21 in the women's 3000 metres steeplechase in a race where Ruth Jebet set an Asian area record and Emma Coburn set North American Area record.
+LaCaze placed ninth in the final of the women's 3000 metres steeplechase in a personal best time of 9:21.21.
 She also finished in twelfth in the 1500 m race.

 She finished in 12th in the 3000 m steeplechase at the 2017 World Championships, despite an injury-ravaged build up to the event.
 Because of injuries, she raced only once before the World Championships.